Homemade Wassail Recipe in the Slow Cooker

 God send you a Happy New Year.

 We’ve all heard this familiar Christmas carol, but have you ever wondered what exactly is a wassail or wassailing?
 It turns out that they are two very different things.
-Wassail refers to an apple cider based drink that is made spicy with cinnamon, cloves, and ginger.
+A traditional wassail recipe is an apple cider based drink that is made spicy with cinnamon, cloves, and ginger.
 Even more flavor is added by including fresh fruit.
+This traditional holiday drink tastes very much like hot mulled cider.

-Wassailing is actually the centuries old, British custom of wandering around apple orchards singing to the trees, hoping all the while that the next harvest will be abundant and healthy.
+Wassailing is actually the centuries old, British custom of wandering around apple orchards singing to the trees, hoping all the while that the next harvest will be abundant, and that everyone will enjoy good health.
 This ritual eventually evolved into groups of people going from one home to the next, singing Christmas carols.
-Somewhere along the way, these small groups of people began carrying a bowl filled with wassail to share with their neighbors.
+Wassailing ceremonies typically take place on Twelfth Night (January 5th or 6th) depending on the tradition.
+Somewhere along the way, these small groups of people began carrying a bowl filled with wassail (the drink) to share with their neighbors.
+Traditionally, a wassail bowl was made from wood, and had a pedestal bottom.

 • I tried to cut out as many calories from this recipe as I could.
 I used diet Ocean Spray cranberry juice, Trop50 orange juice, and diet ginger beer.
 Knowing it was a skinny 60 calories per serving made it even tastier and more enjoyable!

-• An added bonus to warming this delicious drink in a Crock-pot is the scent that fills your kitchen as it simmers.
-It’s amazing.
+• An added bonus to warming this delicious drink in a Crock-pot is that as it simmers, it makes your house smell wonderful.

-• If you don’t have a Crock-Pot, it works just as well to simmer the mixture in a pot on the stove.
+• If you don’t have a Crock-Pot, it works just as well to simmer the mixture on the stovetop in a large pot or stock pot, using medium-low heat.

 Homemade Wassail Recipe